cksoftwaretech/wangfuk/EVIDENCE.md

 > *Translation:*
 > "Prestige...
 Professional staff: AS=Steve Wong Chung-kee"

+> **Evidence [F]: The Denial**
+> *Source: Sky Arashi Statement / 2026-01-05*
+>
+> "趙恩來... 提及鴻毅建築師有限公司的何偉強先生其實並不是本公司的何偉強先生。只不過是**同名同姓**... 要求... 刪除有關貼文及公開道歉"
+>
+> *Translation:*
+> "Chiu Yan-loy... mentioned Will Power's Ho Wai-keung is actually not our company's Ho Wai-keung.
+Merely **same name same surname**... demand... delete posts and apologize."

 **🛡️ Pre-emptive Rebuttal:**

 **Anticipated Defense:**
-"Ho Wai-keung left Will Power years ago / operates independently.
-His role at Sky Arashi is separate from Will Power's role at Wang Fuk.
+"Ho Wai-keung of Sky Arashi is a different person from the Will Power co-founder; it is a common name.
 Wong Chung-kee was only a freelance consultant for Sky Arashi and had no decision-making power.
-The fact that professionals know each other or work in the same industry does not prove conspiracy."
+The fact that professionals know each other or work in the same industry does not prove conspiracy.
+Alleging a link based on a common name is defamation."

 **The Logical Trap:**
-1.  **The "Founder" Legacy:** Even if Ho left Will Power (which is unverified), being a *founder* implies deep ties with the current management.
-In a cartel structure, "Ex-Founders" often act as bridges.
+1.  **The "Wong" Constant:** Even if we accept the "Two Hos" defense, **Steve Wong** is undeniably the same person.
+He is the AP of Prestige (the Wang Fuk Contractor) and a consultant/AP figure for Sky Arashi (the Neighboring Consultant).
+His simultaneous presence in both camps establishes a direct channel for influence and information exchange.
 2.  **The "Freelance" Shield:** Claiming Wong was just a "freelance consultant" minimizes his role.
 Why would Sky Arashi list a "freelancer" on their org chart unless his name/qualification brought value?
-And why would Ho (RI) work alongside the AP of the very contractor his "former" firm is supervising?
-The degrees of separation are too few for comfort.
+The degrees of separation between the "Wang Fuk Disaster" team and the "Fu Shin Team" are too few for comfort.
-3.  **The Occam's Razor:** Which is more likely?
-That two founders/executives of the specific firms involved in a HK$330M scandal just *happen* to be working together at the next estate by coincidence?
-Or that they are part of a coordinated network allocating projects among themselves?
-The **probability of coincidence** is vanishingly small.
+3.  **The Probability of Coincidence:** Is it probable that a firm (Sky Arashi) operating next door to a cartel project (Wang Fuk) employs a senior figure from the cartel's contractor (Wong), and *also* happens to employ an RI with the *exact same name* as the cartel consultant's founder, purely by chance?
+While possible, the pattern suggests a tight-knit ecosystem of operatives.

 **¶ Statutory Basis:**